-Whether you're completing a full kitchen remodel or simply looking for a few finishing touches, finding kitchen cabinet hardware with just the right look is like proudly donning your favorite jewelry or fashion accessory.
-And, if silver-toned hardware options have garnered your attention, you are not alone.
-Chrome, nickel, and stainless steel kitchen hardware are all highly popular.
+Whether you’re completing a full kitchen remodel or simply looking to add a few finishing dashes of spice to your project, kitchen cabinet hardware is the enriched flavor that can tie your entire living space together.
+From a wide variety of styles and finishes, cabinet hardware is the undisputed jewelry of the kitchen.
+And, especially if silver-toned hardware options have garnered your attention, you are not alone.
+Chrome, nickel, and stainless steel kitchen hardware are all widely popular.
 Each provides a unique variation of neutral silver tones, and work well in both contemporary kitchen designs, and adorn traditional spaces as well.

 The hues in each metal group range from white to silver, or an array of gray tones, depending on the finish and available light.
 Each element can even appear nearly identical depending on the surface finish.
 However, understanding their subtle differences will help you select the best material for your kitchen design and maintenance needs.

-So, we've gathered advice from our Kitchen Magic design specialists to explain some of the pros and cons of choosing silver-toned metals for your new kitchen cabinet doors.
+So, we've gathered advice from our Kitchen Magic Remodeling Experts to explain some of the pros and cons of choosing silver-toned metals for your new kitchen cabinet doors.

-Shiny and bright, kitchen hardware made from chrome is a sophisticated stand out with retro appeal.
+Shiny and bright, kitchen hardware made from chrome is a sophisticated stand out.
 Standard chrome cabinet hardware has a polished surface that shines like a mirror and reflects light.
 Satin or brushed chrome provides a more matte finish.
 Chrome is made with a metal core that is then plated with a thin chromium veneer.
 And quality chrome hardware is rust-resistant when cared for and maintained properly.